 You have to know exactly where your products are coming from.
 Vetting your suppliers and understanding that there will always be significant lead times prepare your business for the unknowns.
 That being said it’s always better to have a disaster recovery plan.
 Do not wait for something bad to happen!
 Plan ahead and be ready for whatever the supply chain throws at you this quarter, year, etc.

-Covid, climate change and unstable governments are not going anywhere soon.
+Covid, climate change, and unstable governments are not going anywhere soon.
 It’s better to be prepared than to pray that it will end soon.
-Use your networks when you don’t know or unsure about something in your supply chain.
-The shortage of labor in the hemp industry is unfortunate as many of those workers are not considered essential but having solid SOP’s and proper training procedures will create a culture and environment where people will want to work and stay.
+Use your networks when you don’t know or are unsure about something in your supply chain.
+The shortage of labor in the hemp industry is unfortunate as many of those workers are not considered essential but having solid SOPs and proper training procedures will create a culture and environment where people will want to work and stay.
 Everyone in this industry wants to help prevents others from falling into the same pitfalls and mistakes others have made.
-If we succeed together we can improve this industry ten fold instead of tearing each other down.
+If we succeed together we can improve this industry tenfold instead of tearing each other down.

 The issue of synthetic cannabinoids has also become the forefront of the hemp industry.
 While many states are getting creative with synthetic cannabinoids derived from hemp such as Delta 8 and THC-O if we don’t properly regulate the industry most of these synthetic products will most likely get banned, as we have already seen in multiple states.
-It is true the CBD market bottomed out and isomers helped to save the hemp industry and innovation is great as long as it maintains good intentions and strives to be as safe as possible for consumers.
-Always test your products and double check that any product is within FDA standards.
+It is true the CBD market bottomed out and isomers helped to save the hemp industry.
+Innovation is great as long as it maintains good intentions and strives to be as safe as possible for consumers.
+Always test your products and double-check that any product is within FDA standards.

 Having regulations that are specific is incredibly important and helpful.
-A Food safety plan that has a one page SOP leads to wording that’s off, vague and leaves it up to regulator.
-A lot of the bill is vague on purpose so they can figure out later.
+A Food safety plan that has a one-page SOP leads to wording that’s off, vague, and leaves it up to the regulator.
+A lot of the bill is vague on purpose so they can figure it out later.
 HASSA is a great source of information as well for creating a food safety plan.

 Q. What is the biggest hiccup you guys see with licensing?

-A. Generally not having solid SOP’s or training in place.
-Also a huge factor is dependent on the state.
-For example in Oklahoma it seems as though anybody can get a license, all you need to fill out is an online form.
-However New York is requiring a GMP certification required before you even apply.
-We notice more that the east coast is focused on health and safety before licensing is even considered.
+A. Generally not having solid SOPs or training in place.
+Also, a huge factor is dependent on the state.
+For example, in Oklahoma, it seems as though anybody can get a license, all you need to fill out is an online form.
+However, New York is requiring a GMP certification required before you even apply.
+We notice more than the east coast is focused on health and safety before licensing is even considered.
 While the West Coast is not as strict seeing as they have more of a history and experience with giving out licenses.